yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 Will youtube-dl still work in 2026?

-Does yt-dlp work with YouTube's latest changes?
+Does yt-dlp work with YouTube’s latest changes in 2026?

 Can yt-dlp download from Netflix or Disney+?